Francisca-Heii/online-store-app/README.md

 The icons used are taken from **Font Awesome.** All icons that are used have functional purposes such as the hamburger menu for the mobile device and social media icons.

 #### Images
-The images used for the project are taken from [Pexels](https://www.pexels.com/) and [Home store](https://mandauefoam.ph/).
+The images used for the project are taken from [Pexels](https://www.pexels.com/) and[Home store](https://mandauefoam.ph/).
 The images are used for products, banners and, cart images.

 ### Wireframes
-**Post wireframes design changes:**
-While the project relied on these wireframes, there are some differences between the wireframes and the final product;
-* No spinner icon and background image triggered while Stripe payment is processing.
-* An "About Us" page with a contact form was added.
+I used pen and paper to sketch wireframes and then used Figma for the final wireframes.
+Please note there are a few changes to the final site since the wireframes were made.
+For example, for each sub category I intended to use cards, and when clicked to show products related to each category.
 #### Mobile
 * [home](assets/wireframes/home.pdf)
 * [category-name](assets/wireframes/catname.pdf)